 My advice for anyone starting at the JP – just relax enjoy the experience!
 Working overseas can be challenging, and there will always be different ways of doing things, but that is part of the fun.
 Oh and get ready to catch plenty of ojeks (motorcycle taxis) to avoid the Jakarta traffic jams!

-EM: Highlight of my JG experience would probably have to have been having something interesting and something new happen everyday.
+EM: Highlight of my JG experience would probably have to have been having something interesting and something new happens every day.
 If you’re interested in what’s going on in Indonesia at the moment (current events, politics, society, dll.) it’s really great.
 That and because we worked night shift we missed out on much of the Jakarta macet Tips for new guys at JG?
 Don’t take crap from management and administration.
 Unfortunately, like in media outlets around the world, the business side of the industry thinks it can push around journalists and editorial.
 Don’t bow to pressure to compromise on quality.
 In the end, it’s your integrity that is on the line…

 Meghan Downes is a Prime Ministers Australia Endeavour Award Recipient studying at the ANU.